laravel/docs/urls.md

     echo route('post.show', ['post' => $post]);

-You may also use the `route` helper in nested controllers which will need more than one parameter value.
-Assume the following route definition:
+The `route` helper may also be used to generate URLs for routes with multiple parameters:

     Route::get('/post/{post}/comment/{comment}', function () {
         //
     })->name('comment.show');

-The `route` helper is called as the following to generate a URL with multiple parameters:

     echo route('comment.show', ['post' => 1, 'comment' => 3]);